 Consensus Coding

-Discussion among the coders resulted in a consensus ICHI code for 80 of the 100 source terms.
+The purpose of Phase 2 (discussion and consensus) was to discuss Phase 1 results and explore reasons for discrepancies between the three coders, assign a consensus ICHI code for each source term, and record the semantic relationship of the consensus code to the source term as ‘equivalent to’, ‘broader than’, or ‘narrower than’ on each ICHI axis.
+A consensus code was found for 80 of the 100 source terms.
 For the remaining 20 a code was not assigned: in 9 cases the source term was unclear; in 11 cases no appropriate code was available.

 Considering the semantic relationship of ICHI codes to source terms, 34% were judged to be equivalent on both Target and Action axes, 64% were broader on the Target axis (including 12% also broader on the Action axis), and 2% were narrower on the Target axis.
 Table 2 presents examples of these different types of semantic relationship.